AbelHristodor/laravel-docker-boilerplate/README.md

 # Laravel-Docker-Boilerplate

-> Dockerized laravel & mysql starter project
+> Dockerized Laravel & MySQL starter project

-This is a simple dockerized laravel and mysql boilerplate that I use to start developing without needing to worry about setting up docker, nginx etc...
+This is a simple dockerized [Laravel](https://laravel.com/docs/7.x/installation) and MySQL boilerplate that I use to start developing without needing to worry about setting up docker, nginx etc...

 ## Getting Started